ibankio/creditchain/libra2-move/framework/libra2-framework/doc/genesis.md

 <td>3</td>
 <td>The Libra2 coin should be initialized during genesis and only the Libra2 framework account should own the mint and burn capabilities for the LBT token.</td>
 <td>Critical</td>
-<td>Both mint and burn capabilities are wrapped inside the stake::Libra2CoinCapabilities and transaction_fee::Libra2CoinCapabilities resources which are stored under the aptos framework account.</td>
+<td>Both mint and burn capabilities are wrapped inside the stake::Libra2CoinCapabilities and transaction_fee::Libra2CoinCapabilities resources which are stored under the libra2 framework account.</td>
 <td>Formally verified via <a href="#high-level-req-3">initialize_libra2_coin</a>.</td>
 </tr>